 Ten Second Review

-Few markets evolve as rapidly as the compact SUV and you only need look at this second generation Ford Kuga to realise what it takes to keep pace.
-It's bigger, more economical and better equipped and will appeal to a different crowd than its predecessor.
+Few markets evolve as rapidly as the compact SUV and you only need look at this improved second generation Ford Kuga to realise what it takes to keep pace.
+It's smarter and better connected and will appeal not only to the RAV4 and CR-V compact SUV crowd but also to those looking for one of the better 'Qashqai-class' Crossovers.
 There's no seven-seat version and it's still no great shakes off road but giving a car of this kind some serious off-road capability usually compromises it on road.
 I think this is one of those vehicles that would work really well as a long term ownership proposition, especially in 2.0 TDCi diesel form.

-Most UK buyers will probably choose one of the two diesel engines on offer.
-Here you choose between a 140PS 2.0-litre TDCi unit, which is expected to be the volume seller, or a range-topping 163PS version of this engine, also a 2.0-litre.
-The 140PS unit is available in manual front wheel drive guise too, which is the most economical model in the range, or you can buy a four-wheel drive version and specify it with the Powershift transmission if you fancy.
-The 163PS engine's only available as a four-wheel drive chassis, again with the option of Powershift.
-I think the front-wheel drive 140PS unit might be the bargain of the range, as there's very little difference in torque between these two engines and when the more powerful model is loaded up with all-wheel drive, Powershift and a few options, there's relatively little difference in their sprinting ability.
-With a manual gearbox and AWD, the top diesel takes 9.9 seconds to 62mph, while the entry-level car in the same spec manages 10.7s.
-Although Ford's engineers deny it, the chassis of this model feels a good deal softer than the first generation car so the ride is better, but there's not that same up-and-at-'em attitude as before.
+We've yet to drive this improved model but the prospects look good.
+This, after all, has always been one of the very best family-sized Crossovers to choose if you like your driving.
+There's a torque vectoring control system to reduce the sort of understeer you'd expect in a car of this type and the Kuga has always performed well in terms of ride quality and refinement.
+Most UK buyers will probably choose one of the two 2.0-litre diesel engines on offer.
+Here you choose between a 150PS 2.0-litre TDCi unit, which is expected to be the volume seller, or a range-topping 180PS version of this engine.
+The 150PS unit is available in manual front wheel drive guise too, which is the most economical model in the range, or you can buy a four-wheel drive version and specify it with the Powershift transmission if you fancy.
+The 180PS engine is only available with four-wheel drive, again with the option of Powershift.
+I think the front-wheel drive 150PS unit might be the bargain of the range, as there's very little difference in torque between these two engines and when the more powerful model is loaded up with all-wheel drive, Powershift and a few options, there's relatively little difference in their sprinting ability.
+With a manual gearbox and AWD, the top diesel takes 9.2 seconds to 62mph, while the entry-level car in the same spec manages 10.1s.
+Although Ford's engineers deny it, the chassis of this model feels a good deal softer than the pre-2013 first generation car, so the ride is better, but there's not that same up-and-at-'em attitude as before.
 The four-wheel drive system lends the Kuga a bit of off-road ability but it's probably more useful on road when conditions are slippy or if you're driving the car quite hard.
 The torque vectoring control system reduces the sort of understeer you'd expect in a car of this type and sniffs out grip extremely well.

 Design and Build